samdenty/mix-classes/README.md

 # mix-classes

 Easily add typescript-safe mixins to JS classes, with support for constructors, overloading and more.
-Correctly handles `this` for each class, so it's guaranteed to work with any class.
+Correctly handles `this` for each class, so it'll work with anything.

 ```ts
 import { mix } from 'mix-classes'